 - II.
 First-year students must attain a minimum of a 3.0 cumulative unadjusted Auburn GPA and second, third, and fourth-year students must maintain a minimum of 3.2 cumulative unadjusted Auburn GPA.
-A student whose GPA falls below the minimum is give one semester to correct the deficiency or be suspended from the Honors College. - III.
+A student whose GPA falls below the minimum is give one semester to correct the deficiency or be suspended from the Honors College. - IIII.
 All first-year students in the Honors College must meet with an Honors Academic Advisor and submit a Plan of Study prior to registration for spring courses.
-Any changes to the Plan of Study should be done at a meeting with an Honors College Advisor. - IV.
+Any changes to the Plan of Study should be done at a meeting with an Honors College Advisor.
+First-year students must meet with an Honors Academic Advisor in both fall and spring semesters. - IV.
 Second, third, and fourth-year students must meet with an Honors Academic Advisor at least once a year to ensure retention and understanding of the program and to confirm progress being made toward the completion of the Honors requirements. - V. Students who do not successfully maintain good standing (Honors course progression, GPA, meeting at least once a year with their Honors advisor, and/or submission of the Plan of Study) will be suspended from the Honors College.
 Students may be reinstated upon attaining the minimum GPA and/or providing the Honors College with an updated Plan of Study for Honors courses.
 It is the student's responsibility to notify the college when good standing has been attained. - VI.
-Students meeting all of the requirements of the Honors College at Auburn University graduate as University Honors Scholars.
-Students earning a second baccalaureate degree must complete an additional 30 Honors credit hours in order to earn the University Honors Scholar distinction on the second degree. - VII.
 Any scholarships awarded by the Honors College are contingent upon maintaining membership in good standing in the Honors College.
 Suspension from the Honors College will result in a loss of Honors scholarship funding.